-The following is an extract from the editorial section of the New York Sunday World, in an interview with David Seabury, by H. H. Hall, of the editorial staff: "What can Americans do to increase the greatness and power of their country?
+The following is an extract from the editorial section of the New York Sunday World, in an interview with David Seabury, H. H. Hall, of the editorial staff:

+by H. H. Hall, of the editorial stant.

+"What can Americans do to increase the greatness and power of their country?
 What is the patriotism of peace?"
+David the question with the picturesque directness of their country?
+What is the patriotism of peace?"
 David Seabury answered the question with the picturesque directness of the artist.
 "To-day the world is looking to us for leadership in the higher forces of civilization.
-To-morrow the world will look to us to carry forward the forces of civilization and to be builders of the future."
+To-morrow the world will look to us to carry forward the forces of civilization and to be builders of the future." . .
 "No people was ever a great people through the physical things of life.
 It is the finer things: the education, the higher developments of a race that alone achieve greatness, that alone endure.
-We have forgotten how much money Egypt had, how rich was Greece, how much the gold of Rome." . . .
+We have forgetten how much more resumt had how rich was Greece. forgotten how much money Egypt had, how rich was Greece, how much the gold of Rome." . . .
 "The design of their how much the gold of Rome." . . .
-"The design of their temples, the greatness of their philosophies, the wonders of their art, the scope of their statesmanship, the glory of their civilization, these we remember."
-"We have achieved civilization, these we remember." a great commercial nation.
-We have invented great machines, builded huge buildings, created vast enterprises, conquered the forests, harnessed the streams.
-To-morrow a new quality will be asked of us: that in the intellectual world we develop the same efficiency and power that is ours in the material world.
+"The design of their temples, the greatness of their philosophies, the wonders of their art, the scope of their statesmanship, the glory of their civilization, these we remember." . . .
+"We have achieved a great commercial nation.
+We have invested great machines, heildlings or control was entropied great machines." builded huge buildings, created vast enterprises, conquered the forests, harnessed the streams.
+To-morrow a new quality will be asked of us: that in the intellectual world we develop the same efficiency and power that is ours in the material world."
 "Vicarious Experience," by David Seabury:

 "There is something queer about the modern man.
-Touch him anywhere and he responds as if he had lived every variety of life. known every sort of sensation." . . .
-"Every of life, known every sort of sensation." phase of life from a gambling den in Dawson to a Newport villa, has been set before him in movie, drama, novel, magazine, newspaper and penny pictorial." . . .
+Touch him anywhere and he responds as if he had lived every variety of life, known every sort of sensation." . . .
+"Every phase of life from a gambling den in Dawson to a Newport villa, has been set before him in movie, drama, novel, magazine, newspaper and penny pictorial." . .
 "Even the young things have an obtrusive sophistication." . . .
-"Com-or even in 1822 . . . " "The modern man is indeed a curious creature.
+"Comnare the inside of our heads with that of anyone living in 1722, or even in 1822 . . . . " "The modern man is indeed a or even in 1822 . . . " "The modern man is indeed a curious creature.
 What, I wonder, will he become after several generations of vicarious living?"-Harper's Magazine, February, 1922.